AiTechEye/voxel-game-demo/README.md

 # A voxel game demo, made with Godot 3.2
 License: code: LGPL-2.1, media: CC0
-A good place to start if you want to make a game like this :)
+A good place to start if you want to make a 3d voxel game:)

 |Controls:|Key|
 |------|---|